peraltot/CNNscraper/README.md

 ## Run

-To run the game execute the following command:
+To run the application locally execute the following command:

 	node server.js
+    and
+    mongod in another terminal first

 **Enjoy!**